 aka Christmas CookiesPre-heat oven to 350°

 I love to bake.
 One of my favorite things to bake is cookies and I have been baking these cookies forever.
-This is a really nice, fun recipe for a few reasons: it is a super easy recipe; I like to make these with my nieces and this year Becca and I made them when she visited in early December (made me so happy!) and I’ve made them twice since then; the cookies are fun to decorate – wildly fun!!; I love cookie cutters and I have ones for every holiday and some non-holiday ones too; you can make these cookies for so many occasions although mostly I make them around the Christmas holidays.
+This is a really nice, fun recipe for a few reasons: it is a super easy recipe; I like to make these with my nieces, nephews and niblings and this year Ezra and I made them when they visited in early December (made me so happy!) and I’ve made them twice since then; the cookies are fun to decorate – wildly fun!!; I love cookie cutters and I have ones for every holiday and some non-holiday ones too; you can make these cookies for so many occasions although mostly I make them around the Christmas holidays.

 If you’re a friend or family member – or any recipient of my cookies in the past (or if you’re looking at this recipe and see the photo that I just took) – then you’ll understand why this year I decided that it was time to step-up my decorating technique a bit.
 I took a class on cookie decorating at the Gourmandise School of Sweets and Savories in Santa Monica (thegourmandiseschool.com) and it was totally fun.

 I learned SO much!
 The only thing was that after tasting one of my beautifully frosted creations, Alex said that the cookies tasted like the ones we used to buy at Gelson’s and that he preferred the ones that we usually make.
 Enough said.
 Not wanting my creations to taste commercial, I immediately went back to my cookie recipe and my frosting recipe.
 The only thing is that my frosting recipe is apparently not adaptable to the squeeze bag technique that we used in the class with the ‘special frosting’ and I made a huge mess with my regular frosting when I tried putting it into the squeeze bags with the various sized metal tips.